Thomas Erskine Wardle: Naval career

 He became Rear-Admiral Commanding His Majesty's Australian Fleet from 30 April 1924 until 30 April 1926.
 He was appointed Companion of the Order of the Bath on 5 June 1926.
 He retired at his own request on 9 July 1926, and was advanced to vice admiral.
+Captain Wardle's son followed him into the Royal Navy and was a midshipman serving in the Mediterranean fleet when his father left Greece.

 Family life

 Wardle married Gwendolyne Gladys Marguerite Baird in 1902 in Glasgow, they had two children.
 They were divorced in 1910 Wardle died on 9 May 1944 at Coniston, Caledon Road, Beaconsfield.